 It covers the leaves, preventing photosynthesis where you put it.
 Use Diatomaceous Earth– only where you see little potato bug larva.
 Do not use this preemptively or on plants that are not infested.
 The good news is that the wind and dew and rain will wash most of it off after a couple days.
 And the bugs will be dead at this time also, so that works out well for the plant’s sake.

-In my experience, this killed the potato bug larva in less than a day, at a near 100% rate.
+In my experience, this killed the potato bug larva in less than a day and was quite effective.
 Sprinkle it on the bugs one day, and they have disappeared by the next!
 This will only work on the potato bug larva that get directly hit with it- sometimes they can be hiding under a leaf or in a place that the powder doesn’t reach, in which case they’ll escape death… this time.

 Where do you buy Diatomaceous Earth?